Pitt Meadows: Geography

 Pitt Meadows is located in the Lower Fraser Valley, east of Vancouver.
 Most residents live in the urban town centre, which is located on a highland area.
 82% of Pitt Meadows is within the Green Zone, lands, including watersheds and 200-year floodplains, forests, wilderness areas, wildlife habitats, wetlands, recreational areas, farms and forestry areas that are fundamental to Metro Vancouver's character and ecology.
 Pitt Meadows, an agricultural town, is over 68% within a floodplain with 86% of Pitt Meadows lying within the BC Agricultural Land Reserve as protected farmland.
 Lands designated as environmentally sensitive include wildlife conservation areas such as Pitt-Addington Marsh and Codd Wetland Ecological Conservancy Area, and the banks of the Fraser, Pitt and Alouette Rivers.
 Other areas of Pitt Meadows that are within the Green Zone include most of the river side of the dikes, municipal parks and greenways.

 Pitt Meadows is sandwiched on the north side of the Fraser River at its junction with the Pitt River on the west and Maple Ridge on the east.
 Two arms of the Alouette River run through Pitt Meadows, along with a number of other sloughs and waterways.
 To the north, Pitt Lake is the largest freshwater tidal lake in the world, connected by the Pitt River to the Fraser River, which is the southern boundary of Pitt Meadows.
 The Pitt River flows backwards at high tide and has created a delta where it joins Pitt lake.
 The Thompson Mountain Range rises along the Pitt Meadows's northeast edge.
 Pitt Meadows is protected from flooding by 64 kilometres of dikes which provide a multi-use trail system alongside the farmland and marshes, and offer views of the mountains to the north.
 The northern sector of the flood plain, closest to Pitt Lake, presents several challenges to development; it is largely a peat bog containing a large wildlife refuge.
 The deep peat and bog soil conditions sometimes require considerable fill and/or pre-loading prior to development.
 On the west side of the Pitt River is Port Coquitlam.
 Pitt Meadows is located between the rapidly developing communities of Coquitlam, Port Coquitlam, Maple Ridge, Surrey and Langley.

 Climate

+Like most of the lower mainland, Pitt Meadows features an oceanic climate, with warm summers and cool, rainy winters.